INSImaging/insimaging.github.io/_people/yeruyi_fang.md

 ---
-layout: page-cv # no need to modify
+layout: cvpage # no need to modify
-title: Huilin Cao # Firstname Lastname
+title: Yeruyi Fang
 # description: # you can leave it empty
-img: huilin_cao.jpg # change "profile" to the name of your picture
+img: yeruyi_fang.jpg # change "profile" to the name of your picture
-yaml: huilin_cao # name of the yml file
+cv: yeruyi_fang # name of the yml file
 toc:
   sidebar: right # no need to modify
 importance: 1 # no need to modify
-category: PhD student # choose from [Faculty, Post-doc, PhD student, Master student, Undergraduate, Alumni]
+category: Master student # choose from [Faculty, Post-doc, PhD student, Master student, Undergraduate, Alumni]
 # redirect: link # if you have personal webpage, uncomment this line and replace "link" with the url of your personal webpage
 webpage: true # no need to modify, but if line 11 is uncommented, change "true" to "false"
 scholar: # link to your google scholar page, leave it as it is now if you don't have one